arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 - **Particulate Matter (PM2.5 and PM10)**: Measures fine particles suspended in the air, which can penetrate the lungs and cause health problems.
 - **NO2 Sensor**: Detects nitrogen dioxide, a harmful gas released by vehicles and industrial activities.
 - **O3 Sensor**: Measures ozone, a gas that forms in the atmosphere through reactions between pollutants and sunlight, contributing to respiratory problems.
 - **Outdoor Air Quality Index (AQI)**: The AQI simplifies the interpretation of air quality by combining data from multiple pollutants (PM, NO2, O3) into a single value.

-This index is based on a scale that ranges from 0 to 500, where:
+The AQI index is based on a scale that ranges from 0 to 500, where:

 - 0-50 indicates good air quality.
 - 51-100 is moderate.
 - 101-150 is unhealthy for sensitive groups.
 - 151-200 is unhealthy for everyone.
 - 201-300 is very unhealthy.
 - 301-500 signals hazardous conditions.

 The AQI makes it easy to understand how outdoor air quality might affect public health, particularly when pollutant levels rise to unhealthy levels.